 In rare occasions that floaters become more predominant, they can be surgically removed.

 As always, if you have any loss of vision, you should immediately consult your eye doctor.
-A comprehensive eye exam can help determine the seriousness of your floaters and the overall health of your eyes.
+A vision care exam can help determine the seriousness of your floaters and the overall health of your eyes.